Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the rapid development of the Internet of Things (IoT), the number of connected IoT devices is experiencing unprecedented growth.
-It is projected that the number of wireless IoT devices will reach 5 trillion by 2030 \cite{9509294}, which introduces significant challenges in terms of limited energy and spectrum resources.
-These challenges present major obstacles to the development of 6G, highlighting the urgent need for innovative solutions that prioritize spectrum and energy efficiency \cite{9003618}.
+\IEEEPARstart{W}{ith} the rapid advancement of the Internet of Things (IoT), the number of connected wireless devices is experiencing exponential growth and is projected to reach an estimated 5 trillion by 2030 \cite{9509294}.
+The realization of such a large-scale network necessitates the widespread deployment of IoT devices, which in turn imposes significant and unprecedented demands on both energy consumption and spectrum utilization.
+However, the limited available spectrum is far from sufficient to accommodate the rapidly growing demand from massive IoT deployments, particularly when each device requires a dedicated frequency band \cite{9040264}.
+Moreover, the widespread deployment of radio frequency (RF) components in IoT devices results in considerable energy consumption, thereby increasing the operational costs of large-scale networks.
+These challenges present major obstacles to the development of next-generation communication systems, highlighting the urgent need for innovative solutions that prioritize spectrum and energy efficiency \cite{9319204}.